-The most common causes of spinal stenosis are related to the aging process in the spine.
+The most common cause of spinal stenosis is related to the aging process in the spine.
 Osteoarthritis is a deterioration of the cartilage between joints.
-In response to this damage, the body often forms additional bone (called “bone spurs”) to try to support the area.
+In response to this damage, the body often forms additional bone (called "bone spurs") to try to support the area.
 These bone spurs might cause pressure on the nerves at the point where the nerves exit the spinal canal.

 Normal aging can result in a flattening of the disks that provide space between each set of vertebrae.
 This narrowed space allows less room for the nerve to exit from the spinal cord.

-Spinal injuries, diseases of the bone (such as Paget disease), spinal tumors, and thickening of certain spinal ligaments also may lead to spinal stenosis.
+Spinal injuries, diseases of the bone, spinal tumors, and thickening of certain spinal ligaments also may lead to spinal stenosis.

 In most cases, symptoms of spinal stenosis can be effectively managed with physical therapy.
 Only the most severe cases of spinal stenosis need surgery or spinal injections.

 Spinal stenosis may cause symptoms such as pain, numbness, tingling, or weakness in your arms and shoulders, legs, or trunk.
-Depending on where in the spine stenosis is occurring, it could problems with bowel or bladder function.
+Depending on where in the spinal stenosis is occurring, it could result in bowel or bladder dysfunction.

 If you have spinal stenosis in the neck (cervical spinal stenosis), you may have weakness, numbness, and pain in one or both arms and often in the legs, depending on which nerves are affected.
-You may or may not have pain in the neck itself.
+You may or may not have pain in the neck.